Issues with Michigan’s Roadside Drug Testing Program

-On June 7th, 2020, Gov. Gretchen Whitmer extended the pilot program for roadside drug testing through Senate Bill 718.
-First introduced in late 2017, the roadside test uses saliva to detect the presence of amphetamines, benzodiazepines, cannabis (delta 9 THC), cocaine, methamphetamines and opiates.
+First introduced in late 2017, Michigan’s roadside drug testing program uses saliva to detect the presence of amphetamines, benzodiazepines, cannabis (delta 9 THC), cocaine, methamphetamines and opiates.

-However, there are some notable faults with the program, which can result in unfair arrests and subsequent convictions.
+However, there are some notable faults with Michigan’s roadside drug testing program, which can result in unfair arrests and subsequent convictions.

 What is Roadside Drug Testing?